 The following diagram illustrates a BC replication configuration deployed as $B \leftarrow A \rightarrow C$ .
 White (top) is the originating instance processing business logic, while Rose (left) and Yellow (right) are replicating instances.
 The dotted line represents a TCP connection and the red dots show the movement of transactions.
 If White goes down in an unplanned or planned event, either Rose or Yellow can become the originating instance within seconds to tens of seconds, and the other instance can become a replicating instance to the new originating instance.
 When White recovers, it rejoins as a replicating instance to the new originating instance.
-At some suitable future time, when so desired, White can again be made the originating instance.

 When a process commits a transaction on White, GT.M provides Durability by writing and "hardening" an update record to the journal file and then the database file.
-The same process also writes the update records to an area of shared memory called a Replication Journal Pool as part of committing the transaction, but does not wait for Rose and Yellow to commit the transaction (this means that a failure of the network between instances does not stop application operation on White).
-Two Source
+The same process also writes the update records to an area of shared memory called a Replication Journal Pool as part of committing the transaction, but does not wait for Rose and Yellow to commit the transaction

-Server processes, one for Rose and one for Yellow, read journal update records from the Replication Journal Pool and stream updates over TCP connections to Receiver Server processes on the replicating instances they serve.
+(this means that a failure of the network between instances does not stop application operation on White).
+Two Source Server processes, one for Rose and one for Yellow, read journal update records from the Replication Journal Pool and stream updates over TCP connections to Receiver Server processes on the replicating instances they serve.